vekp/3d-printing/README.md

 I had joined a paediatric stroke survivor support group called Little Stroke Warriors (LSW).
 To celebrate Tiana's stroke anniversary, we posted the story of her stroke and progress with the AMBP in a fundraiser for RCH, and I shared it with the group.
 Another LSW parent, Anh, soon reached out to me, asking about the string and bridge reversal that we had done.
 Her daughter Tammy also suffered from left-side weakness, and they were planning for her to start learning to play a reversed cello.

 Anh is an engineer, and she suggested that I 3D scan and 3D print a reversed chin rest for Tiana's violin.
 I considered it, but I was unsure of where to go, or what sort of costs it would involve.
 How much would I need to spend on equipment, and how much time would I need to spending learning how to do it?
 I hesitated, until Anh made a post herself, sharing photos of a cello bow handle with adjustable angles that she had designed and printed herself.
-Inspired, I started looking into 3D printing options, and I was surprised to discover that the City of Melbourne had a number of [makerspaces](https://www.melbourne.vic.gov.au/community/libraries/makerspaces/Pages/makerspaces.aspx) that had all the equipment I would need, all free to use.
+Inspired, I started looking into 3D printing options, and I was surprised to discover that the [City of Melbourne Library makerspaces](https://www.melbourne.vic.gov.au/community/libraries/makerspaces/Pages/makerspaces.aspx) that had all the equipment I would need, and it was all free to use.

 In October 2023, I booked myself in for a safety induction at [Kathleen Syme Library and Community Centre](https://www.melbourne.vic.gov.au/community/hubs-bookable-spaces/kathleen-syme-library-and-community-centre/Pages/kathleen-syme-library.aspx), and with the help of the makerspace staff, I had soon 3D scanned a chin rest, mirrored it in a slicer, and had my very first 3D print going.